In Exercises 12–18, solve each equation on the interval [0, 2𝝅).... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 12–18, solve each equation on the interval [0, 2𝝅).
-Use exact values where possible or give approximate solutions correct to four decimal places. sin 2x + cos x = 0
+Use exact values where possible or give approximate solutions correct to four decimal places.
+2 sin² x + cos x = 1

 Verified Solution